StevDoms/DSC180A_Project_1/README.md

         src_vri_snapshot_2024_03_20.csv
         dev_wings_agg_span_2024_01_01.csv
     ```

-Adjust the parameters in data-params.json if you have a different file name.
+Keep in mind, the dataset takes a while to load and it will cause an error if you run the code while the dataset is loading.
+Also adjust the parameters in data-params.json if you have a different file name.
 Our original dataset names in data-params.json is:

     {
       "gis_weatherstation": "./data/gis_weatherstation_shape_2024_10_04.csv",